handyaputra/ShootThePlane/readme.md

 Shoot The Plane was a Action-Shooter Games about your plane (on the left) shooting enemy's plane (on the right) using infinite missiles that you have.

+Goals : shoot as many enemy's plane as possible, achieve the highest score!

+Controls : click on the empty space available (from a grid with nine square) to place your symbol (O).

 Controls : click / touch left side of screen to control your plane height, and click / touch right side of screen to shoot your missiles.

 It was my Final Project of Mobile App Development Courses.